Fundraising Advisory Team

 Donald McCarty

-Mr. McCarty retired in December 2016 as the managing partner of a major Quebec based law firm.
-He joined the firm as Managing Partner in January of 2013.
-He was also a partner in the same firm from 1987 to 1997.
-From December 1997 to December 2012, he was Vice President, Law, General Counsel and Secretary of Imperial Tobacco Canada Limited, ( « ITCAN ») a subsidiary of British America Tobacco.
-He was a director of ITCAN from 2000 to 2012.
-He was also a director of Plena Global from approximately 2017-2020.
+Don McCarty was the Vice President, Law General Counsel and Secretary of Imperial Tobacco Canada Limited, ( « ITCAN ») a subsidiary of British America Tobacco, from 1997 to 2012.
+He was a director for ITCAN from 2000 to 2012.
+He was also a director of Plena Global from approximately 2017 to 2020.
+He was also a senior partner in a major Montreal law firm before then and for many years after.

-Mr. McCarty is a lawyer, having been admitted to the Bar of Quebec in 1979.
-He was admitted to the Law Society of Upper Canada in 1984 but resigned therefrom in 2017.
+Mr. McCarty is now a retired lawyer, having retired from both the Law Society of Upper Canada and the Quebec Bar.
+He was admitted to the Bar of Quebec in 1979 and the Law Society of Upper Canada in 1984.
 He has a Bachelor of Arts and a Bachelor of Civil Law from McGill University.
-He is fluent in English and French, and has a working knowledge of Spanish.
+He is fluent in English and French and has a working knowledge of Spanish.

 Irene Woods